cr0wg4n/dev-station-extension/readme.md

 ```

 ### Considerations
-The funcionality behind the frontend, is hosted at [dev-station-core](https://github.com/cr0wg4n/dev-station-core)
+The funcionality behind the frontend is hosted at [dev-station-core](https://github.com/cr0wg4n/dev-station-core)

 ### Features in development (easy to hard)
 - [ ] CSS outline for debugging (on development)